szstonelee/redisoo/build.md

 # How Build (example of MySQL)

 I changed the build from make to cmake for Redisoo.
 It makes the build process easier.
+(Reference: [old build](build_old.md))

 ## What You need